HMFSharafa/ShopyWIz-AI-chatbot-customer-support/README.md

-# ShopEase AI Customer Support System
+# ShopyWiz AI Customer Support System

 A full-stack e-commerce application with an integrated AI-powered customer support chatbot.
 Built with React + Vite + TailwindCSS for the frontend and Node.js + Express for the backend.